FlippieCoetser/Buttons/README.md

   }
 }
 ```
-To enable the browser to find the components, HTML Importmaps is used:
+To enable the browser to find the modules, HTML Importmaps is used:

 ```html
 <script type="importmap">